xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 …<message body>…
 ~~~~

-# Cancel Partial Content Transfer {#cancel-transfer}
+# Cancel Partial Content Upload {#cancel-upload}

-The DELETE method MUST be used to cancel a partial content transfer.
-When a client requests that a partial content transfer be canceled, the server MUST deallocate the storage previously provisioned for the transfer.
+The DELETE method MUST be used to cancel a partial content upload.
+When a client requests that a partial content upload be canceled, the server MUST deallocate the storage previously provisioned for the upload.

-Only the client originator MAY cancel the content transfer.
-The same client or a new client MAY begin a new partial content transfer before the existing transfer is complete.
-Starting a new partial content transfer intrinsically cancels any existing transfer.
+Only the client originator MAY cancel the content upload.
+The same client or a new client MAY begin a new partial content upload before the existing upload is complete.
+Starting a new partial content upload intrinsically cancels any existing upload.

 ## If-Match Header Field

 If-Match is a REQUIRED header field.
-The If-Match header field MUST contain the entity tag returned by the origin server when the partial content transfer was started.
+The If-Match header field MUST contain the entity tag returned by the origin server when the partial content upload was started.
 If a client does not specify the If-Match header field, the server MUST respond with 428 (Precondition Required).
 If the entity tag specified by the client does not match the value known to the server, the server MUST respond with 412 (Precondition Failed).

 ## Resource Contention

-It is possible that multiple clients MAY request that an origin server cancel a partial content transfer for the same resource.
+It is possible that multiple clients MAY request that an origin server cancel a partial content upload for the same resource.
 If the server is unable to fulfill the request because the resource is inaccessible, it MUST respond with 409 (Conflict).
 Since the request MUST be idempotent, a client MAY retry a 409 error response.
 A server MAY also return the Retry-After header field as defined in Section 10.2.3 of {{!RFC9110}} to provide a hint to the client as to how long it SHOULD wait before retrying the request.

-If the server is unable to fulfill the request because the allocated storage for the resource no longer exists, the server MUST respond with 204 (No Content) because the transfer has already been canceled.
+If the server is unable to fulfill the request because the allocated storage for the resource no longer exists, the server MUST respond with 204 (No Content) because the upload has already been canceled.

 ## Example

-Here is an example of canceling a transfer:
+Here is an example of canceling an upload:

 ~~~~ http
 If-Match: "sz8L2qGcV0SHqg8rXwALVQ=="